Search

 Brochures: Brochures are an excellent way to use words and illustrations to show what you’ve learned or what you have created.
 Brochures can be used in PBL to showcase an invention or a new product that a student has come up with.
 Brochures can also be used to educate the students’ target audience on the topic of the project itself.

-Posters: Posters can be used as part of the planning process or as part of a final presentation.
+Posters: Posters can be used as part of the planning process or as part of a final presentation, which is especially relevant for SEL lessons.
 Storyboard That poster templates are a creative way to showcase what the student has learned or created during their PBL experience.

 Timelines: Storyboard That timelines are an excellent resource for students who want to visually plan out their PBL project.
 They are customizable and students can edit at any time if their project timing changes.